David Blunkett: Personal life

 Blunkett divorced his wife of 20 years, Ruth Mitchell, by whom he had three sons, in 1990.
 In 2004, the News of the World revealed a three-year affair with Kimberly Quinn, a married former publisher of The Spectator, and the disputed parentage of their then two-year-old child.
 After prolonged press speculation, DNA tests showed that Blunkett was the father.
 In 2005, The People newspaper launched a cycle of media speculation about Blunkett's alleged relationship with a young woman.
 The newspaper later apologised, admitting that the story was entirely false.

 In January 2009, Blunkett announced that he was engaged to be married to Margaret Williams, a doctor in Sheffield.
 They married the same year.

-Blunkett's guide dogs – Ruby, Teddy, Offa, Lucy, Sadie, Cosby, and Barley – became familiar characters in the House of Commons, usually sleeping at his feet on the floor of the chamber, inspiring occasional comments from Blunkett and his fellow MPs on both sides of the house.
+Blunkett's guide dogs – Ruby, Teddy, Offa, Lucy, Sadie, Cosby, and Barley – became familiar characters in the House of Commons and House of Lords, usually sleeping at his feet on the floor of the chambers, inspiring occasional comments from Blunkett and his fellow MPs on both sides of the house.
 In one incident, Lucy (a cross between a black Labrador and a curly coat retriever) vomited during a speech by Conservative member David Willetts.
-On one occasion, his new guide dog led him to the Conservative Party benches.
+On another occasion, his new guide dog led him to the Conservative Party benches.

-Disability rights activists have been highly critical of Blunkett's passivity in relation to disability activism.
-In Times Higher Education, leading activist Paul Darke called Blunkett "in denial of his impairment as a valid and different experience".
+Blunkett suffered a heart attack on 25 July 2024 while on holiday in Italy he was rushed to hospital and had stents implanted.
+He was subject to further substantial treatment on his return to Sheffield.

-Popular culture references
+In popular culture

-Blunkett was portrayed by Phil Cornwell in The Comic Strip Presents's 1992 film Red Nose of Courage.
-He was parodied in the TV comedy Believe Nothing.
-Satirist Alistair Beaton wrote the television film A Very Social Secretary, for Channel 4, which was screened in October 2005.
-He was played by Bernard Hill.
-He appears regularly both on news and magazine programmes, and he was the subject of an episode of The House I Grew Up In.
-In 2014, the Grime MC Chronik released the track "Go Blunkett" on his critically acclaimed "Rise of the Lengman" LP.
+Blunkett was portrayed by Phil Cornwell in The Comic Strip Presents 1992 film Red Nose of Courage.
+He was also portrayed in series 3 episode 1 ("Deadlier than the Male") of the ITV series Ultimate Force.
+Blunkett was introduced in the final scene as "The Home Secretary" with a shot of his feet and guide dog arriving to congratulate red troop on a successful operation.
+He was also parodied in the TV comedy Believe Nothing.

+Satirist Alistair Beaton wrote the television film A Very Social Secretary for Channel 4, which was broadcast in October 2005.
+Blunkett was played by Bernard Hill.
+Blunkett appears regularly both on news and magazine programmes, and he was the subject of an episode of The House I Grew Up In.